kleeloy/config-ad/README.md

 - Create 2 virtual machines (Domain controller and Client-1)
 - Install active directory on Domain controller and join domain from client-1 to domain controller
-- Create a folders to share to the network
+- Create an Admin and Normal User Account in AD
-- DNS
+- Setup Remote Desktop for non-administrative users on Client-1 and Created a bunch of additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>